komikku-app/komikku-extensions/README.md

 # How to add the repo
 This repo include all previously existed source from Tachiyomi before the removal.

+## One-click installation
+One-click installation is only supported by these Tachiyomi versions:
+* Tachiyomi v0.15.2+
+* Tachiyomi Preview r6404+
+* TachiyomiSY v1.10.0+
+* TachiyomiSY Preview r539+
+* Aniyomi Preview r7443+

+Navigate to [the website](https://cuong-tran.github.io/tachiyomi-extensions/) and tap "Add to Tachiyomi", then restart the app.

+## TachiyomiAZ
+1. Go to Settings → Browse
+2. Tap on "Edit repos" and then "+" button at bottom
+3. Input keiyoushi/extensions
+4. Enjoy!

+## Manually
 External repositories add additional sources to **Tachiyomi**.
 You can add external repositories by going to **More** -> **Settings** -> **Browse** and tapping **Extension repos**.

 Once there, you can add repositories by inputting this URL: `https://raw.githubusercontent.com/cuong-tran/tachiyomi-extensions/repo/index.min.json`.